jwill824/resume/README.md

 # Personal Resume Site

-A Jekyll-based resume website with automated PDF generation and GitHub Pages deployment.
+A Jekyll-based resume website with automated PDF generation, dynamic skill years calculation, comprehensive testing, and GitHub Pages deployment.

 ## 🎯 Overview

 This repository contains my professional resume, built using Jekyll and automatically deployed to GitHub Pages.
 It features:

 - Responsive design with SCSS
+- Dynamic calculation of years of experience for skills
 - Automated PDF generation with proper styling
 - Version-controlled content in YAML format
+- Comprehensive test suite
 - Automated builds and deployments
 - Print-optimized styling

 ## 🏗️ Repository Structure

 ```
 resume/
 ├── .github/